Positive self-worth and self-esteem have not been built into the archetype of the chef.

-Love Letters to Chefs exists to empower chefs to recognise, expand and maximise that potential.
+Love Letters to Chefs exists to empower chefs to recognise, expand and maximise their sense of self,

 Chefs are Artists

 “I’m not an artist” is a familiar refrain in kitchens.
-Rather than being an expression of humility, many chefs use it to apologise for the lack of sophistication in their plating skills.
+Rather than being an expression of humility, many chefs use it to apologise for their lack of sophistication in plating skills.